KIMB-technologies/TaskTimeTerminate/README.md

     - On Linux install `yad` for dialogs
     - On Windows PHP-GTK will be used (and downloaded on first run of `./cli.php r`)
     - On macOS the dialog is a native program bundle shipped in this repository
+    - If you are on macOS or Windows and would like to use the Task-Autocomplete in the dialogs.
+Then the extension `sockets` has to be available in PHP.
 2. Download this repository, either via [git](https://github.com/KIMB-technologies/TaskTimeTerminate.git) or as archive from [Releases](https://github.com/KIMB-technologies/TaskTimeTerminate/releases/latest) and save to a folder
 3. Make executable `chmod +x ./record.php ./cli.php`